Troubleshooting for server authentication

 Mofiria’s vein authentication can be executed on the device or centrally on a server.
 However, when you are using server authentication, what if there is something wrong with the data communication or authentication server and the process can’t be done?

-Surely it would affect your business remarkably.
+Surely it would affect your business greatly.
 There are many ways to prevent this critical situation such as building a backup server and communication line, introducing a UPS (Uninterruptible Power Supply), introducing a cloud storage and so on.
 However, there is no perfect solution.

 Cache Matching feature